1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 ---

--  **Load configuration settings from EEPROM or from the file *BSB_lan_config.h*:**
+-  **Load configuration settings from EEPROM or from the file *BSB_LAN_config.h*:**
    `byte UseEEPROM = 1;`
    According to the default setting, the configuration settings are read from the EEPROM when BSB-LAN is started.
-As a fallback the variable can be set to '0', then the settings are read from the file *BSB_lan_config.h*.
+As a fallback the variable can be set to '0', then the settings are read from the file *BSB_LAN_config.h*.

 ---